sebastian-colomar/openshift/master/install/UPI-manual.md

 export file=${file%.json}.yaml
 wget https://raw.githubusercontent.com/${github_username}/${github_reponame}/${github_branch}/install/$file --directory-prefix $dir aws cloudformation create-stack --stack-name ${file%.yaml} --template-body file://$dir/$file --parameters file://$dir/${file%.yaml}.json
-git add .
-git commit -am 'Creating a VPC in AWS'

 ```
 ## In case you have configured your cluster not to be externally published then you need to continue the installation from inside the internal VPC.
 For that purpose you will create a new Cloud9 environment in a public subnet of the internal VPC if available.